-To put it simply, a carbon emissions target is defined as science-based if it is in line with the scale of reductions required to keep global temperature increase below 2°C compared to pre-industrial temperatures.
+To put it simply, a carbon emissions target is defined as science-based if it is in line with the scale of reductions required to keep global temperature increase below 2°C above pre-industrial temperatures.

-The year 2050 can be a logical timeframe for setting long-term targets, but scientific emissions trajectories can be used to set targets for a shorter time horizon, such as 2025 or 2030.
-A more immediate target has advantages, as it increases the sense of urgency for achieving reductions, putting the challenge onto the priority list for management and boards today.
+When considering what will be required to meet the 2°C goal at a global level, we are often thinking about timescales out to 2050 and 2100 and it can be logical to use these timeframes for setting long-term targets.
+But points along these trajectories can be more useful for setting organisational targets over a shorter time horizon, such as 2025 or 2030.
+These more immediate targets offer advantages, as they increase the sense of urgency for achieving reductions and have fewer uncertainties, putting the climate challenge onto the priority list for management and boards today.

-There is a need to navigate through considerable uncertainty.
-Some of the important questions are ones that large corporates will have thought about in detail, such as predicting their own future growth, market share, asset portfolio and geographic locations.
+However, setting these targets requires some serious thinking, as there are a range of factors that must be considered.
+There is a need to navigate through considerable uncertainty in a company’s future development, particularly over a 10 or 15 year time horizon.
+Although some of the most important questions are ones that large corporates will already have thought about in detail, such as predicting their own future growth, market share, asset portfolio and geographic locations.

 Other questions can be more challenging.
-How do you allow for the fact that some sectors of the economy will grow and others shrink between now and 2050?
-Should a company that has already taken action to lower carbon emissions today need to achieve less steep reductions than those that haven’t started yet?
+What will the low carbon transition mean for the growth or contraction of different sectors of the economy between now and 2050?
+How do you account for the impact of disruptive technologies or unexpected events?
+Should a company that has already taken action to lower carbon emissions today have to make the same level of reductions as those that haven’t started yet?

-Perhaps the most detailed methodology released to date is known as the Sectoral Decarbonisation Approach (SDA).
-This has been developed over the last couple of years by the Science-Based Targets Initiative, a partnership between CDP, UN Global Compact, World Resources Institute and WWF (for full disclosure, I represented the Carbon Trust on the technical advisory group during its development).
+Perhaps the most detailed methodology released to date – and also the most commonly used – is known as the Sectoral Decarbonisation Approach (SDA).
+This was published in 2015 by the Science-Based Targets initiative (SBTi), a partnership between CDP, UN Global Compact, the World Resources Institute and WWF.
+The methodological development was supported by a technical advisory group of international experts, which included the Carbon Trust.

-This methodology enables companies to set a science-based target based on the expected emissions trajectory of the sector or sectors in which they each operate.
-This builds upon climate change mitigation scenarios developed by the Intergovernmental Panel on Climate Change and the International Energy Agency, which are based on the best available science and analysis from around the world.
+This methodology enables companies to set a science-based target based on the required decarbonisation trajectory of their sector, or the sectors in which they each operate.
+This builds upon robust climate change mitigation scenarios developed by the Intergovernmental Panel on Climate Change (IPCC) and the International Energy Agency (IEA), which are based on the best available science and analysis from around the world.
+These same scenarios underpin national and international climate change policy decisions.

 Read more about science-based targets